-The water source will be from a 2,400 gallon cistern located approximately 16 feet northeast of the residence.
+The water source will be from a 1,800 gallons fire cistern that will be located ~180 feet north of residence.
 The cistern will have a dry hydrant connection with a 6 inch NH threaded connection and cap.
 Alternatively, a contribution may be made to the fire protection district community cistern fund (if available).
 Contact the Allenspark fire protection district (303-747-2586) for more information and specific details.